Scifabric/pybossa/doc/user/tutorial.rst

-    If your project is collecting more than 20 answers per task, then you will need to use the **offset** and **limit** parameters to get the next task runs, as by default PyBossa API only returns the first 20 items.
+    If your project is collecting more than 20 answers per task, then you will need to use the **offset** and **limit** parameters to get the next task runs, as by default PYBOSSA API only returns the first 20 items.
 That way you will be able to get all the submitted answers by the volunteers for the given task.